vippsas/vipps-woocommerce/README.md

 Since Vipps MobilePay knows who the customers are, they don’t have to enter all their personal information.
 The customer just chooses the shipping method and accepts the payment.
 Vipps MobilePay will send all the necessary info back to the store.
 Easy, fast and secure.

-The express checkout can be done in the following ways:
+Express can be done in the following ways:

 * From the cart
 * From the category pages